11 min read

 • how often you initate converstations with unique customers.

-The basic rule is though that all verified businesses on the WhatsApp Busines Platform start with 1,000 business-initiated conversations to unique customers per 24-hour period.
+The basic rule is though that all verified businesses on the WhatsApp Business Platform start with 1,000 business-initiated conversations to unique customers per 24-hour period.
 If you reach your limit, you can start new conversations once active conversations end.
 You can check the available number of messages in your business profile.

 WhatsApp marketing notifcations limits